Skip to content

 Please note: If the house is closed, there is no buggy service available.

-• A tramper available to borrow as part of the Countryside Mobility Scheme.
+• A tramper is available to borrow from Visitor Reception as part of the Countryside Mobility Scheme.
 Booking is essential - to book please phone 01392 881345.
 There are 3 scenic tramper routes to follow, taking in the chapel grounds and gardens, the Front Park, and the Back Park and woodland areas.
 Training is provided.

 • The herbaceous border garden paths are gravelled and flat.
 There are steep slopes to the top part of the garden.
-Some of the upper paths are grass paths.
+Most paths around the garden and grounds are gravel, but some of the upper paths are grass paths.

-• There are some bench seats situated along the paths for people to rest.
+• There are benches at regular intervals for people to rest.

 A Visitor takes in the sights of Killerton's parkland on the bookable tramper, Devon